utkarsh-zen/research/README.md

 # research
-this repository is used for research and development
+This repository is used for research and development

 Project details